Honoring Infertility Awareness Month [2024]

 This means you are responsible for both the employer and employee portions of Social Security and Medicare taxes.
 Unlike traditional employees, surrogates shoulder these costs themselves.

 If you have questions about surrogate pay and taxes, contact us today to get the answers you need.
+Remember to check our Instagram page for extra tips, especially around tax season.

 The information in this article should not be taken as financial or legal advice.
 Please contact a local tax lawyer for information on tax laws where you reside.